axiaguilera/AMS595/README.md

 # AMS595 Individual Project 7

-This code was made by Axi Aguilera (axi.aguilera@stonybrook.edu), programmed in VS Code and executed from the Ubuntu terminal, to run it again follow the following steps:
+This code was ceated by Axi Aguilera (axi.aguilera@stonybrook.edu), programmed in VS Code and executed from the Ubuntu terminal, to run it again follow the following steps:

 1. Open Ubuntu terminal and locate the directory:
 For example: cd /mnt/d/HW7